Instathings/documentation/docs/flashing-dongle.md

 ---
 id: flashing-dongle
-title: Configure the CC2531 Zigbee dongle
+title: Set up a Zigbee network coordinator
-sidebar_label: Flash CC2531 dongle
+sidebar_label: Set up a Zigbee network coordinator
 ---
-In order to use a Zigbee device you need to configure the network with a so called *coordinator* device which inizialize the connection and keeps it up.
-For this purpose we use a USB dongle CC2531, designed by Texas Instrument. <br> However before start using it, the dongle needs to be flashed with a software which allows it to act as a network coordinator.
+In order to use a Zigbee device you need to configure a network with a so called *coordinator* device which is responsible for creating the network and routing traffic.

+For this purpose we'll use a USB dongle CC2531, designed by Texas Instrument. <br> However before start using it, the dongle needs to be flashed with a new firmware (a software that allows it to act as a network coordinator).

-In this tutorial we will show how to correctly configure the USB dongle get it ready for Instathings.
+This tutorial we will show you how to correctly configure the USB dongle for getting it ready for Instathings.

 It will take just 5 minutes, let's start!

 ## Flash the firmware to the USB dongle

-### Requirements
+### Hardware requirements
-This tutorial is for Mac OS systems and you need the following devices:
+This tutorial is for MacOS systems and you need the following devices:
 * CC2531 USB Dongle
-* CC Debugger (it is generally provided with all the cables to connect it to the dongle)
+* CC Debugger

-### Install Homebrew
+### Software requirements

-Fist of all you need to install Homebrew on you Mac.
-From the command line type the following commads:
+First of all you need to install Homebrew on you Mac.
+Open the terminal and execute the following commands line by line:

 ```
 # install brew